Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Introduction

 In their paper \cite{MR1230550}, Romero and Sanchez conjecture that the null completeness of a compact Lorentzian manifold implies completeness; which is proved to be true for locally homogeneous manifolds \cite{MR977043}.
 If we consider tori with one of the two null foliations by circles, then this is "generically true" \cite{MR1306563}, but there are arguments to think that maybe a counterexample can be found.
-We obtain the following result: \begin{theorem} A Lorentzian surface with a complete Killing field and bounded curvature is complete if and only if it is null complete. \end{theorem} Using the correspondance in Proposition \ref{Introduction, Proposition: correspondence between maximal surfaces and étalé manifolds}, giving a Lorentzian surface admitting a Killing field with bounded curvature is equivalent to giving \begin{enumerate} \item an orientable Riemannian manifold $\mathcal{E}$ of dimension $1$ with topology $\mathfrak{T}$, satisfying a certain property of "weak " geodesic completeness, together with a linking structure on it, \item a smooth real function defined on $\mathcal{E}$, with bounded second derivative. \end{enumerate} We also give completeness criterions involving the topological structure of the space of Killing orbits, which gives a large class of surfaces where geodesic completeness is characterized.
+We obtain the following result: \begin{theorem} A smooth Lorentzian surface with a complete Killing field and bounded curvature is complete if and only if it is null complete. \end{theorem} The null completeness of the surface is equivalent to saying that $\mathcal{E}$ satisfies a certain property of "weak " geodesic completeness, defined relative to the linking structure. \\

+In the study of geodesic completeness in this paper, special attention is given to geodesics that stay in a maximal ribbon after a certain while.
+For a fixed ribbon, either they are all complete, or all incomplete, and their completeness is characterized in terms of a condition involving the norm of the Killing field in the given ribbon.
+With conditions involving this time only the topology of the space of leaves, we give a large class of surfaces where all the geodesics of the surface end in some maximal ribbon, hence in which geodesic completeness is characterized.
+Among them we have the "small surfaces" (Definition \ref{Définition petites surfaces}) which are maximal surfaces with a finite number of ribbons.